ClickHouse/clickhouse-go/README.md

 If additional TLS parameters are necessary the application code should set the desired fields in the tls.Config struct.
 That can include specific cipher suites, forcing a particular TLS version (like 1.2 or 1.3), adding an internal CA certificate chain, adding a client certificate (and private key) if required by the ClickHouse server, and most of the other options that come with a more specialized security setup.

+## ClickHouse alternatives

+Versions of this driver >=2.3.x utilise [ch-go](https://github.com/ClickHouse/ch-go) for their low level encoding/decoding.
+This low lever driver provides a high performance columnar interface and should be used in performance critical use cases.
+This driver provides more familar row orientated and `database/sql` semantics at the cost of some performance.

+Both drivers are supported by ClickHouse.

 ## Third-party alternatives

 * Database drivers: